 How do companies build a sponsored listings product?

-For brands that want to own their sponsored listings tech but don't want to wait years to launch, Adzerk offers API access to a suite of ad serving tools that make it possible to launch a sponsored listings product in just weeks.
-Our platform is like a box of Legos: we provide the building blocks, and you can build anything you'd like, including customized pricing rules, seamless CMS integration, automatic SKU updating, and more.
-Additionally, we price on number of API requests, not rev-share, so scaling is cost-effective.
-The trade-off here, however, is that it requires a little more time to integrate than dropping a widget.
+For brands that want to own their sponsored listings tech but don't want to wait years to launch, Adzerk does offer API access to a suite of ad serving tools that make it possible to launch a sponsored listings product in just weeks.

 That said, it could also be that the higher-grossing companies have more time and funds to build out these platforms, regardless of how effective they are.